mountblue/life-skills-track/energy-management.md

 The idea is to remain in the Excitement, Stress and Calm quadrants for a more happy, calm and engaging life.

 Stress is an inevitable part of life.
 We get stressed whether learning something new or doing an intense workout.
+Stress helps us to grow.
 But staying stressed too long can cause a burnout or make us anxious and depressed.

+One of the ways to be less stressful is 'Feeling the stress and completing the task'.
+This improves our skill level and we will feel less stress in the future.

 If we welcome stress with the right mindset and then switch to activities in Calm quadrant to relax and recover, we can get the best out of life.